The tobacco industry has a voice in policy development in Turkey.

-- The government must implement a code of conduct for public officials to guide them when dealing with the tobacco industry.
+- Adopt and implement a code of conduct for public officials, prescribing the standards they should comply with in their dealings with the tobacco industry.

 Learn more about tobacco industry interference in this country.Download a Country Fact Sheet